Hysteroscopy

 Preparation for hysteroscopy

-You usually have a hysteroscopy as an out-patient procedure, in a treatment room at a gynaecology unit.
-A specialist doctor, called a gynaecologist, or specialist nurse, carries out the procedure.
-You won’t usually need a general anaesthetic, which means you’ll be awake for the procedure.
+You usually have a hysteroscopy as an out-patient procedure in a treatment room at a gynaecology unit.
+A specialist doctor (a gynaecologist) or specialist nurse carries out an out-patient hysteroscopy.
+You may be given a local anaesthetic injection to numb your cervix before your procedure.
+You may also be offered nitrous oxide (‘gas and air’) during the procedure.
+You won’t usually need a general anaesthetic.
+This means you’ll be awake for the procedure.

-If you’re having a longer or more complicated procedure, you may have a hysteroscopy under general anaesthesia in an operating theatre.
-This means you’ll be asleep during the operation.
-If you prefer the option of having your procedure under general anaesthesia, you can also discuss this with your gynaecologist.
+If you would prefer to have your procedure under general anaesthesia, you can discuss this with your gynaecologist.
 Whether you have a general anaesthetic or not, you’ll usually go home on the same day.
+But you shouldn’t drive or use public transport after a general anaesthetic, so you’ll need to arrange for someone to take you home.

 Contraception and periods